PR-cods/my-first-codes/README.md

 # my-first-codes
-this is my first git repository
+This is my first git repository
+Author-Hareram prasad